 However, the Mediterranean Principles and Guidelines should be reviewed in line with the latest international and European developments (i.e. International Offers of Assistance Guidelines (IMO) and the host nation support under the Union Civil Protection Mechanism).
-In the context of the review of the Mediterranean Principles and Guidelines, clear procedures, conditions and synergies should be established and agreed to ensure an effective coordination between the Mediterranean (Mediterranean Assistance Unit (MAU): Centre de documentation, de recherche et d'expérimentations sur les pollutions accidentelles des eaux (Cedre), Istituto Superiore per la Protezione e la Ricerca Ambientale (ISPRA), Federazione Nazionale dell'Industria Chimica (Federchimica), Sea Alarm, Mediterranean Operational Network for the Global Observing System(MONGOOS)), regional assistance, IMO support, etc.) and European response and assistance mechanism (i.e.Emergency Response Coordination Centre (ERCC), EMSA response vessels and CleanSeaNet Services, and CECIS).
+In the context of the review of the Mediterranean Principles and Guidelines, clear procedures, conditions and synergies should be established and agreed to ensure an effective coordination between the Mediterranean (Mediterranean Assistance Unit (MAU): Centre de documentation, de recherche et d'expérimentations sur les pollutions accidentelles des eaux (Cedre), Istituto Superiore per la Protezione e la Ricerca Ambientale (ISPRA), Federazione Nazionale dell'Industria Chimica (Federchimica), Sea Alarm, Mediterranean Operational Network for the Global Observing System(MONGOOS)), regional assistance, IMO support, etc.) and European response and assistance mechanism (i.e. Emergency Response Coordination Centre (ERCC), EMSA's pollution response services and CECIS).

-With a view to meeting the specific objective of revising the existing and developing new regional recommendations, principles and guidelines aimed at facilitating international cooperation and mutual assistance in the framework of the Prevention and Emergency Protocol, a) to review, with [high priority] if appropriate action has not been already taken, the existing recommendations, principles and guidelines concerning accidental marine pollution preparedness, response and mutual assistance, as well as prevention of pollution from ships, that were adopted since 1987, paying particular attention to those that aim at removing possible obstacles which might hinder mutual assistance;
+With a view to meeting the Specific Objective of revising the existing and developing new regional recommendations, principles and guidelines aimed at facilitating international co-operation and mutual assistance in the framework of the Prevention and Emergency Protocol,

+- a) to review, with high priority if appropriate action has not been already taken, the existing recommendations, principles and guidelines concerning accidental marine pollution preparedness, response and mutual assistance, as well as prevention of pollution from ships, that were adopted since 1987, paying particular attention to those that aim at removing possible obstacles which might hinder mutual assistance; - b) to identify, with high priority if appropriate action has not been already taken, all such recommendations, principles and guidelines that need to be revised, updated and/or amended;

-- to identify, with [high priority] if appropriate action has not been already taken, all such recommendations, principles and guidelines that need to be revised, updated and/or amended; - c) to indicate, with [high priority] if appropriate action has not been already taken, which additional recommendations, principles and guidelines should be adopted at the regional level with a view to facilitating the implementation of the Prevention and Emergency Protocol in the field of international co-operation and mutual assistance; - d) to further facilitate mutual assistance by streamlining, with [high priority] if appropriate action has not been already taken, their respective national procedures for entry into, movement within and exit from their territory of specialized personnel and equipment that might be required in case of emergency, and to inform REMPEC accordingly;
+- to indicate, with high priority if appropriate action has not been already taken, which additional recommendations, principles and guidelines should be adopted at the regional level with a view to facilitating the implementation of the Prevention and Emergency Protocol in the field of international co-operation and mutual assistance; - d) to further facilitate mutual assistance by streamlining, with high priority if appropriate action has not been already taken, their respective national procedures for entry into, movement within and exit from their territory of specialized personnel and equipment that might be required in case of emergency, and to inform REMPEC accordingly;

-- e) to conclude the compilation, as soon as the necessary information is in hand, of an inventory of their applicable national procedures governing the entry into, movement within and exit from their territory of specialized personnel and equipment that might be provided as mutual assistance in case of emergency, and to prepare recommendations for improving those national procedures that could seriously hamper providing such assistance; - to prepare, with [high priority], in co-operation with REMPEC national Focal Points, and to propose for adoption to the Meetings of the Contracting Parties revised, updated and/or amended texts of the relevant regional recommendations, principles and guidelines; - g) to develop, as the need arises and in co-operation with REMPEC national Focal Points, and to propose for adoption to the Meetings of the Contracting Parties, new recommendations, principles and guidelines, as necessary; - h) in carrying out the above requests, to cooperate with IMO, other Regional Agreements, EMSA under its Oil and HNS Action Plans and the Union Civil Protection Mechanism, taking into account any new developments on international co-operation and mutual assistance: - i) to explore the possibility of obtaining assistance for the above purposes under the IMO Integrated Technical Co-operation Programme, and to mobilise external resources and means inter alia through the private sector, the Union Civil Protection Mechanism and other funding mechanisms.
+- e) to conclude the compilation, as soon as the necessary information is in hand, of an inventory of their applicable national procedures governing the entry into, movement within and exit from their territory of specialized personnel and equipment that might be provided as mutual assistance in case of emergency, and to prepare recommendations for improving those national procedures that could seriously hamper providing such assistance; - f) to prepare, with high priority, in co-operation with REMPEC national Focal Points, and to propose for adoption to the Meetings of the Contracting Parties revised, updated and/or amended texts of the relevant regional recommendations, principles and guidelines; - g) to develop, as the need arises and in co-operation with REMPEC national Focal Points, and to propose for adoption to the Meetings of the Contracting Parties, new recommendations, principles and guidelines, as necessary; - h) in carrying out the above requests, to cooperate with IMO, other Regional Agreements, EMSA under its relevant Action Plans and the Union Civil Protection Mechanism, taking into account any new developments on international co-operation and mutual assistance as indicated in the penultimate paragraph of the introduction of the present Specific Objective; and - i) to explore the possibility of obtaining assistance for the above purposes under the IMO Integrated Technical Co-operation Programme and to mobilise external resources and means inter alia from external donors, the private sector and the Union Civil Protection Mechanism.